-Contingency procedures are suggested below and in Section 5.5, Section 6.4, Section 8, and Section 10.1.3 for an emergency that prevents access to the study site, to ensure the safety of the participants, to consider continuity of the clinical study conduct, protect trial integrity, and assist in maintaining compliance with Good Clinical Practice in Conduct of Clinical Trials Guidance.
+Contingency procedures are suggested below and in Section 5.5, Section 6.4, Section 7.1.1, Section 8, and Section 10.1.3 for an emergency that prevents access to the study site, to ensure the safety of the participants, to consider continuity of the clinical study conduct, protect trial integrity, and assist in maintaining compliance with Good Clinical Practice in Conduct of Clinical Trials Guidance.
 Sponsor agreement MUST be obtained prior to the implementation of these procedures for the duration of the emergency.

-During the emergency, if the site will be unable to adequately follow protocol mandated procedures, alternative treatment outside the clinical trial should be proposed, and enrollment/administration of study intervention may be temporarily delayed/halted (see also Section 5.5).
+During the emergency, if the site will be unable to adequately follow protocol mandated procedures, alternative treatment outside the clinical trial should be proposed, and [screening/enrollment/randomization/administration of study intervention] may be [temporarily delayed/halted] (see also Section 5.5).